 I don’t care what other travelers say, Mexico is dangerous.
 We followed the travel warnings issued by the U.S. State Department but still found ourselves in multiple situations where we felt unsafe.
-I researched as much as I could to prepare for leaving the safety of the U.S. We carried bear spray, a small hatchet and other blunt objects.
+I researched as much as I could to prepare for leaving the safety of the U.S and our upcoming travel to Mexico.
+We carried bear spray, a small hatchet and other blunt objects.
 I planned code words so we could communicate discretely.
 We studied Kung Fu, Jiu Jitsu, and Sumo Wrestling for Dummies.
 Mexico Safety

 Nothing, and I mean NOTHING, could have prepared us for the constant threat of the Mexican tope (toe-pay).
 Topes, or reductors de velocidad, are essentially shape shifting speed bumps that have been scattered like landmines throughout the country.
 Legend has it that these brake-burning, suspension-wrecking, margarita-spilling 😉 death ramps are built by chupacabras hoping to feast on unsuspecting drivers.